sjentsch/lsjDocs/lsj/Ch03_jamoviIntro_2.rst

 .. figure:: ../_images/lsj_booksalescsv.*
    :alt: ``booksales.csv`` data file

-   The ``booksales.csv`` data file.
+   The |booksales|_ data file.
 On the left I’ve opened the file using a spreadsheet program (LibreOffice), which shows that the file is basically a table.
 On the right the same file is open in a standard text editor (the TextEdit program on a Mac), which shows how the file is formatted.
 The entries in the table are wrapped in quote